wajdiail/Traffic-Sign-Classifier/untitled.md

 #### Data set:

 No of classes: 43
-No of images in the original training  data set: 34799 No of images in the original validation data set: 4410 No of images in the original test data set: 12630
+No of images in the original training  data set: 347998 <br />
+No of images in the original validation data set: 4410 <br />
+No of images in the original test data set: 12630 <br />

 #### Image: